Relocation Guide

 Azores

 This Atlantic archipelago of nine volcanic islands offers nature, tranquillity, and open space.
-Though remote, it attracts residents seeking self-sufficiency, sustainable living, and a close connection with the environment.
-Favourable housing costs and a slower pace make it suitable for remote workers and retirees.
+Though more remote, it attracts residents seeking self-sufficiency, sustainable living, and a close connection with the environment.
+Housing costs may be lower than in some mainland markets, although availability and connectivity differ by island.

 View of the city of Horta on Faial Island in the Azores